-At the top of Box D, you must subtract the total amount of your campaign expenses from the total amount of your campaign income.
-If your expenses are greater than your income, your campaign is in deficit.
+At the top of Box D, subtract the total amount of campaign expenses from the total amount of campaign income.
+If the expenses are greater than the income, the advertising campaign is in deficit.

-If you have extended your campaign in order to fundraise, you must still file a financial statement reflecting your campaign finances to January 3, 2023.
+If the advertising campaign has been extended in order to fundraise, the registered third party advertiser must still file a financial statement reflecting their campaign finances to January 3, 2023.